rabidaudio/rabid.audio/src/projects/synth/clk.md

   - synthesizer
 ---

-# CLK

 This is a clock Eurorack synth module designed to drive sequencers, drum machines, arpeggiators, etc.

 It's entirely digital, which makes it an easier module to build since most of the complexity is in software.

 ## Source

-Source files including code and CAD are available on [GitHub](https://github.com/rabidaudio/synthesizer/tree/clock/clock).
+Source files including code and CAD are available on [GitHub](https://github.com/rabidaudio/synthesizer/tree/master/clock).
 Like most everything I do, this is [open hardware](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 ![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)